 buy me a coffee on Ko-fi, or

-This year one of the most popular solutions to single-use wrapping paper is Furoshiki, a Japanese tradition of using fabric to wrap gifts.
+In recent years a popular solution to single-use wrapping paper is Furoshiki, a Japanese tradition of using fabric to wrap gifts.
 It’s sustainability comes from the fact that you can reuse the fabric to wrap presents in the future so if you don’t think the recipient is going to do this then give it a miss.
 If you click on the image above you’ll be brought to a simple tutorial on how to do Furoshiki or you can simple search Youtube for Furoshiki video tutorials.